isaacnmm/pestpolicy-hugo2XX/content/posts/best-penetrating-concrete-sealer/index.md

 The seal is designed with less odor and has a non-yellowing effect on the surface applied.

 It is durable, giving at least two years of protection on your surface if not exposed to direct sunlight.
 The application can be made using a roller or a sprayer, and recoating can be done after 2 hours though a recommendation of 24 hours is better based on the weather.
+Pros:
-Pros: - Non-yellowing effect on the surface - Apply using a roller or a sprayer. - Durable - Semi-gloss finish - Acrylic 100% - Fast drying
+- Non-yellowing effect on the surface
+- Apply using a roller or a sprayer.
+- Durable
+- Semi-gloss finish
+- Acrylic 100%
+- Fast drying

+Cons:
-Cons: - Has odor
+- Has odor

-> See Also: > Degreaser for Concrete

 ###  [7.
 ToughCrete Acrylic-siloxane Concrete Sealer](https://www.amazon.com/dp/B01LTAREFI/?tag=p-policy-20)